abevoelker/blog/source/_posts/2014-06-13-rails-development-using-docker-and-vagrant.md

 Therefore my next article will be focused on Rails deployment using Docker.
 I plan on primarily using Ansible for this, using [its Docker module][ansible-docker].

-Some questions/notes I have to think about:
+Some questions/notes I'm still thinking about:

 * How to ensure container volumes persist - use linked persistent containers or expose host filesystem?
 * Is there a good way to handle rollbacks, à la Capistrano's `cap deploy:rollback`?